OsmosysSoftware/dev-standards/docker-setups/angular-docker.md

 ### 4.2 Docker Compose

 Create a `docker-compose.yml` file in the root directory of your project.
-Set the arg `APP_NAME` as name of your application if [not updated in Dockerfile](#1-for-angular-version-17).
+Set the arg `APP_NAME` as the name of your application if [not updated in Dockerfile](#1-for-angular-version-17).

 ```yml
 version: '1'